atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

     `jira`, `confluence`, `bitbucket`, `bamboo`

-### White List IP Blocks
+### Whitelist IP blocks

 `whitelist_cidr` defines a set of CIDRs that are allowed to run the applications.

 By default, the deployed applications are publicly accessible.
-You can restrict this access by change the default value to your desired CIDR blocks.
+You can restrict this access by changing the default value to your desired CIDR blocks that are allowed to run the applications.

 ```terraform
 whitelist_cidr = ["199.0.0.0/8", "119.81.0.0/16"]